Outbreak-analysis/Datsid/README.md

 Using the database in R
 =======================
 The file `test.R` shows how an epidemic time series can simple be called from the database by refering, for example, to its country and disease name.
+Run `Rscript test.R` for an example.